arekyao/arekyao.github.com/source/_posts/2013-01-10-hello-world.markdown

 <!-- more -->

-How to build a blog on hithub
+How to build a blog on github
 =====

 1,  apply a account & some repo